fangmarks/yiff/readme.md

 If you need Support or want more Information, join [my discord server](https://discord.gg/He2822y "a link to my discord server")

-## ⭐️ To Do
+## ⭐️ Supported APIs

 - [x] e621
 - [x] e926
 - [x] furry.bot
 - [x] randomfox.ca
 - [x] sheri.fun
-- [ ] shibe.online
+- [x] shibe.online

 ## 📝 Examples

-Examples will be in [/examples](https://github.com/yiff/tree/master/examples "a link to the examples, once they're there") once everything for v1 is done.
+Examples will be in [/examples](https://github.com/yiff/tree/master/examples "a link to the examples, once they're there") soon.

 ## ❗️ Requirements